 It was surprisingly a lot easier than I had thought to lose those decades of self-taught disgust.
-Now, when I am with friends, I don’t compare my body to theirs.
+Now, when I am with friends, I do not compare my body to theirs.
 We are all women and we are all different — that is the magic of our bodies.
 They are all wonderful in their own unique way.
-It sounds painfully cheesy, but it is true: why would we all want to look the same?
+It sounds painfully cheesy, but it is true: Why would we all want to look the same?

 Another woman’s beautiful body does not lessen the beauty of my own.
-I will say it again: another woman’s body, does not lessen the magic of your own.
-The same way another woman’s success doesn’t take away from yours.
+I will say it again: Another woman’s body does not lessen the magic of your own.
+The same way another woman’s success does not take away from yours.

-And since being more confident in my shape — and owning it — when I see a photo of myself in a bikini next to my friends, I don’t compare the size of our legs or arms.
+And since being more confident in my shape — and owning it — when I see a photo of myself in a bikini next to my friends, I do not compare the size of our legs or arms.

 Although it is, of course, a long process, I do have a few tips for feeling comfortable in your body:

 1. Stand in front of the mirror, either naked or in your underwear, (I started with underwear but feel comfortable enough nowadays naked) and admire yourself.
 Sound foreign?
 It can be.
 Tell yourself, to your reflection: I love you, every part of you.
 Hug yourself.

 2. Do things that make you feel attractive.
 Take a bath and scrub your body, feel every part of it.
 Enjoy how it feels, rather than just how it looks.
 Put on your favourite outfit for no reason — just for you.
 Allow yourself to accept compliments from others rather than shun them away.
 If someone tells you that you look great in those jeans, say thank you, I think so too, not oh no, it’s the cut!
 No girl, it is you.
 Allow yourself great sex and masturbation.
 Feel one with your body.
 It is yours.
 Enjoy it.